moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/switchboard.md

 <!--
 If visible to external customers
     - Is external communication required?
-    - Will this be rolled out in pieces as implemented or available internally first?
+    - Will this be rolled out to customers in pieces as implemented or available internally first?
 -->

 ### Links / references